 With the ability to largely affect the mood of a room, lighting is the most important element to consider when designing a space.

-In addition to altering the mood of the occupants in a room, lighting has the ability to help your room transform in shape and size.
-If you have a den that is particularly small, painting the walls a light color and having extra lighting reflecting off the walls will help the room to appear larger.
+In addition to altering the mood of the occupants in a room, lighting can transform the room in shape and size.
+In a den that is particularly small, painting the walls a light color and having extra lighting reflecting off the walls will help the room appear larger.
 Recessed lighting can add a soft glow to a room without protruding into the space, which can also help the room appear larger.

 With continued research and innovation in lighting, homeowners and designers have many options when it comes to selecting the right lighting to set the right mood for their space.

 Katie is an LA-based writer who's covered everything from fashion startups to jazz legends, philanthropic NHL players and now design and architectural LED lighting.
 She is the former editor of a music trade magazine, enjoys writing about indie businesses and strongly believes that Edison bulbs complete all design projects.
 Katie can be reached at [email protected]

 Contrary to their domesticated canine counterparts, cats don’t need constant attention.
 They generally lie low by lounging in the sun or trying to cram their bodies into small undersized cardboard boxes.
 In fact, most of the time, their humans are in the way.
 As proof, here’s a collection of architectural photographs where the photographers were inconveniently in the way.